syncfusion-content/wpf-docs/wpf/Gantt/Baseline-Support.md

 You can revert to the default view of the Grid by invoking the corresponding method in Gantt.

-> Note: Variance view will have the read-only Grid.
+N> Variance view will have the read-only Grid.
 You cannot edit the cells in Gantt Grid, when it is in variance view.

 ## Use Case Scenario